 - Term life insurance is flexible because you can choose the term amount that works best for you and your needs.
-Certain needs require long terms and others require shorter ones.
+Certain needs require longer terms and others require shorter ones.

-- Term life insurance is one type of life insurance that is particularly easy to understand.
+- It is one type of life insurance that is particularly easy to understand.
 It is pretty simple and straightforward.